Paul Samuel Reinsch: Diplomatic career

 Reinsch was part of the U.S. delegation to the third and fourth Pan-American conferences in 1906 and 1910, and the first Pan-American Scientific Congress in Santiago in 1909.

 In 1913, President Woodrow Wilson appointed Reinsch United States Minister to China, a position he held until 1919 when he became legal advisor to the Chinese government.
 During his time in China, Reinsch was a strong proponent for greater US aid to China, increased Red Cross activities in China, and an alliance between the US and China in World War I.

 Reinsch strongly opposed the Shandong Agreement of the Versailles Treaty, which granted Japan control over Shandong, a former German protectorate.
 He was a proponent of Chinese sovereignty.
+He resigned from his position as American minister to China in protest.

 Final years

 He established a law firm in Washington D.C. in 1920.
 He ran as the Democratic candidate in the 1920 United States Senate election in Wisconsin, placing third with 13.18% of the vote.

 He died in Shanghai in 1923 following complications from bronchial pneumonia.